 Transport Layer Encryption#

-Both client and agent use websockets to establish socket connection to BoreD daemon.
+Both client and agent use web sockets to establish a socket connection to BoreD daemon.
 This transport layer is secured using Secure WebSockets (TLS).

 Cluster Connect Regions#

 Cluster Connect supports different Regions for the Lens K8S Proxy Server infrastructure.
-Choose a region which is geographically closest to the cluster when installing the Cluster Connect agent to maximise performance.
+Choose a region which is geographically closest to the cluster when installing the Cluster Connect agent to maximize performance.

 - United States of America

-In order to change the region you need to uninstall and re-install the Cluster Connect Agent from your local Clusters Settings.
+In order to change the region you need to uninstall and re-install the Cluster Connect Agent in the Cluster Settings menu of your cluster.